 But six men from Mobile, where Mardi Gras celebrations had been held as early as 1708 and parades since 1831, stepped in.
 Together with thirteen New Orleanians, they founded the first Mardi Gras organization and named it for a reference to "Comus with his crew" from John Milton's poem, "A Mask Presented at Ludlow-Castle."
 In Roman mythology, Comus was the god of mirth and revelry.
 A follower of Dionysus, he was represented as a drunken youth bearing a torch.
 In Milton's poetic masque, Comus is a rascal, the son of wine god Bacchus and Circe, daughter of the Sun.

-With a little whimsy and archaic spelling, the Mobile Six formed the Mistick Krewe of Comus, and in 1857 they paraded by torchlight on Mardi Gras evening on two mule-drawn floats.
+With a little whimsy and archaic spelling, the Mobile Six formed the Mistick Krewe of Comus and in 1857 paraded by torchlight on Mardi Gras evening on two mule-drawn floats.

-The parade and ball, with themes from mythology and literature, were so successful that party-minded New Orleanians decided more was better, and the krewes of Twelfth Night Revelers, Proteus, and Momus were formed.
-Their parades rolled through dusky evenings and dark nights lit only by torches.
-But that was about to change.
+The parade and ball, with themes from mythology and literature, became so successful that party-minded New Orleanians decided more was better.
+Thus, the krewes of Twelfth Night Revelers, Proteus, and Momus were formed.
+Their parades rolled through dusky evenings and dark nights lit only by torches but that was about to change.

-In the duke's honor, the newly formed Rex organization adopted the Romanov family colors of purple, green, and gold (which represent justice, fidelity, and power, respectively).
-They commissioned a band to play the Duke's favorite love song, "If Ever I Cease to Love," from the play Bluebeard, in which Thompson had a role.
+In the duke's honor, the newly formed Rex organization adopted the Romanov family colors of purple, green and gold (which represent justice, fidelity, and power, respectively).
+They commissioned a band to play the Duke's favorite love song, "If Ever I Cease to Love," from the play Bluebeard.

 King cakes came to New Orleans with the French, who substituted a tiny baby Jesus for the medieval bean.
 The cakes began as round, custard-filled pastries decorated with crowns.
 (These have lately become popular once again, made by French pastry shops around the city.)